“As people lose the ability to name, to conceptualise what things are, they are forced into much more visual ways of thinking about the world.”

 Residents will be provided with clay and collage materials and asked to create a form or an image that symbolises strength and resilience, with a variety of images relating to the theme of strength.

 Residents will be asked to pick a postcard that relates to a fond memory.
 They will then be asked to speak about their chosen postcard to the group.
 Residents will then create an artwork using a colour that reminds them of this memory.

 Residents will listen to a short piece of music and then be invited to create artwork in response to the music.
 There will be a wide range of different art materials available for the residents to use.

-With a background in fine arts and a passion for leveraging the power of art to help people, Abigail has delivered art therapy programs at the Alfred Hospital, Montefiore Aged Care Facility, and the Metropolitan Remand Centre.
+With a background in fine arts and a passion for employing art therapy to help people, Abigail has delivered art therapy programs at the Alfred Hospital, Montefiore Aged Care Facility, and the Metropolitan Remand Centre.

-Abigail independently designs programs tailored for her patients, helping them achieve respective outcomes.
+Abigail independently designs programs tailored for clients, helping them achieve respective outcomes.

 For patients with mental health issues, her programs expose patients to different art materials to provide opportunities for self-expression and to find relief.

-For people in aged care, Abigail creates spaces where the patients feel comfortable experimenting with different mediums, whilst discussing how they feel and socialising with others.
+For people in aged care, Abigail creates spaces where the residents feel comfortable experimenting with different mediums, whilst discussing how they feel and socialising with others.

 Most recently, Abigail has run art therapy programs at the Alfred, in the adult psychiatry unit, with programs designed for both individuals and open studio art groups.

 Each home and community is different.